 March 16, 2018

 Nowadays, it’s important to have at least two identification cards in your wallet.
-Private and government institutions typically ask to see one, especially before validating any kind of transaction.
-It could be as simple as depositing money or as important as applying for a new job.
+Private and government institutions usually ask to see one before pushing through with simple to major transactions like paying for bills or opening a bank account.

 Level up your #adulting game by securing (or collecting!) the following valid IDs.
 You never know when you will need them the most.